The frog model on Galton-Watson trees: A - Law

-The key feature of this model is that, when looking at a single one of the trees $T_j$, it is simply the frog model stopped---and possibly later restarted---when a particle hits the root of $T_j$.
-This is because whenever a particle exits $T_j$, evolution inside $T_j$ stops until a particle enters $T_j \setminus \{v_j\}$.
-Note further that, due to the time independence property of the frog model, the model we've described is simply the frog model on augmented Galton-Watson trees where we possibly ignore the trajectories of many frogs (including those initially positioned at the children of the root).
-In particular, recurrence of this model would imply recurrence of $\AGW\times \FM^{(\lambda)}$.
-The event of recurrence and non-extinction must occur provided each $T_j$ is infinite and the frog model there---i.e.\ the particles and trajectories assigned to them in the larger model---is recurrent.
-Since by assumption each $T_j$ has a positive probability of this occurring and these events are independent for different $j$, we have that there is a positive probability of recurrence and non-extinction of this model, and thus of $\AGW\times \FM^{(\lambda)}$. \end{proof}
+The key feature of this model is that, when looking at a single one of the trees $T^{(j)}$, it is simply the frog model stopped---and possibly later restarted---when a particle hits the root of $T^{(j)}$.
+This is because whenever a particle exits $T^{(j)}$, evolution inside $T^{(j)}$ stops until a particle enters $T^{(j)} \setminus \{v_j\}$.
+Note further that, due to the time independence property of the frog model, the model we have described is simply the frog model on augmented Galton-Watson trees where we possibly ignore the trajectories of many frogs (including those initially positioned at the children of the root).
+In particular, the probability of recurrence for this model is a lower bound for the probability of recurrence of $\AGW\times \FM^{(\lambda)}$.
+The event of recurrence must occur provided on each $T^{(j)}$ the frog model there---i.e.\ the particles and trajectories assigned to them in the larger model---is recurrent.
+Since by assumption each $T^{(j)}$ has a positive probability of this occurring and these events are independent for different $j$, we have that there is a positive probability of recurrence and non-extinction of this model, and thus of $\AGW\times \FM^{(\lambda)}$. \end{proof}

 We now establish the second implication needed to complete the proof of Theorem \ref{th:0-1-GW}.